 A new programme of PSHE has been developed which considers children's emotional health and well being.
-The school offer has over arching skills, values and attitudes which drive children's decision making and this is informed by the knowledge they develop.
+The school offer has overarching skills, values and attitudes which drive children's decision making and this is informed by the knowledge they develop through three core themes:

 - Health and Wellbeing

 - Relationships

-- Living in the wider world
+- · Living in the wider world

-There is a statutory universal entitlement to Relationship and Health education which we have been working towards with parents, governors and advisory staff.
+There is a statutory universal entitlement to Relationship and Health education which we have been developed alongside parents, governors and advisory staff.